HGVSnomenclature/VarNomen/_bg-material/glossary.md

 ---
 ## {{ page.title }}

+---

+### In preparation

+Please note that this Glossary is **work in progress**.
+Do you encounter missing terms or want to suggest definitions, please let us know.

+---

 *   Allele
     :   variant forms of the same gene ([MESH](http://www.ncbi.nlm.nih.gov/mesh?term=chimerism){:target="\_blank"}) :   **HGVS**: a series of variants on one chromosome.